 The possibilities are nearly endless.
 Where could you use a long strip of light?
 One that is easily and quickly installed?

 Rope Light Installation

-Most rope light sets come with a power cord and an end cap, but if yours doesn't don't worry too much about it.
-You will need to purchase and fit these items to your rope light, but they are not expensive and easy to install.
+Most rope light sets come with a power cord and an end cap, but if yours doesn't, don't worry too much about it.
+You will need to purchase and fit these items to your rope light, but they are not expensive and are easy to install.